-The goal of this technical, hands-on class is to introduce practical Data Engineering and Data Science to technical personnel (corporate, academic or students), during 15 lectures (2 hours each).
+The goal of this technical, hands-on class is to introduce practical Data Engineering and Data Science to technical personnel (corporate, academic or students), during 15 lectures (2 hours each, up to the total of 30 hours).
 All subjects are introduced by examples that students are expected to immediately play with using either command-line or GUI tools.

 Prerequisites: the participants need to be technical, reasonably fluent in general programming and operating systems, with basic exposure to Linux shell, databases, and SQL.
 Working knowledge of Python will be needed for the lectures 9-15.

-At the moment (2018), I am teaching the class at Cracow Technical University (Politechnika Krakowska), Faculty of Physics, Mathematics and Computer Science.
-The audience are the final year students of the graduate Master’s degree Informatics studies, Data Analytics specialty.
-Courtesy of the Faculty, the lectures are open to all.
-If you live in Krakow, Poland, please come: every Wednesday 9:00 am, Room F020, ul.
-Podchorążych 1, Kraków (Politechnika Krakowska Wydz.
-Fiz Mat i Inf), until 23rd January 2019.
-Some resources:
+The course has originally been developed as the class at Cracow Technical University (Politechnika Krakowska), Faculty of Physics, Mathematics and Computer Science.
+The audience were the final year students of the graduate Master’s degree Informatics studies, Data Analytics specialty.

 The linkedin discussion group (open to all): Big Data in 30 hours

-To learn more, contact me.
+To learn more and request quotation, contact me.
 The syllabus follows.

 |Lecture 1||Linux power tools: sed, awk, grep.
 Software Engineering environment: Git, Docker||For simple transformation of flat files, Linux shell power tools is all you need.
 Mastering these is helpful before moving on to advanced analytics.
 And to produce quality software, you will need version control (Git) and a deployment/isolation framework (Docker)|